tfitzpat/accellera-style-guide/accellera/chapter-4.md

 The table of contents is mandatory and lists the first-level clauses (one digit notation) and nested second-level subclauses (two digit notation).
 Lower level clauses are optional and the working group may decide to use subclauses down to the 6th level.

 The implementation of the table of contents is stored in the file `_data/works/standard/default.yml`.
-The table of contents is added to the document at the location if tag `{% include toc %}`.
-The title of this section is called **Contents** included in the PDF bookmarks.
+The table of contents is added to the document at the location of tag {% raw %}`{% include toc %}`{% endraw %} The title of this section is called **Contents** included in the PDF bookmarks.

 Lists of tables and figures are not required in the table of contents.
 For lengthy documents however, inclusion of a lists of tables and figures is recommended.